1993–94 Juventus FC season

-Juventus F.C. finished second in Serie A this season.
+Juventus Football Club finished second in Serie A this season.

 Overview

 The summer of 1993 saw the arrival of Angelo Di Livio from Padova, Andrea Fortunato from Genoa and Sergio Porrini from Atalanta.
 Departures from the club included Pierluigi Casiraghi, Paolo Di Canio and David Platt.

 Juventus finished second in Serie A to Milan, who would also win the 1993–94 UEFA Champions League.
 Although Roberto Baggio would finish as top scorer (in both Serie A and in total), the season was notable for the emergence of Alessandro Del Piero.
 Del Piero made his Serie A debut against Foggia on 12 September 1993 as a substitute, and he scored his first goal in his next match, against Reggiana on 19 September, after coming off the bench once again.
 On his full debut for Juventus, against Parma, he scored a hat-trick.
 The season also marked the end of the second spell in charge of Giovanni Trapattoni, who moved onto Bayern Munich in the summer of 1994.
 He was replaced by Marcello Lippi.